graezykev/dev-container/part-4.md

 Now you can connect to the remote machine, using the dev machine I mentioned above.
 You have 2 options:

-> Either way you choose, when you try to connect for the first time, you'll be prompted to log into your Github/Microsoft account at a `https://github.com/login/oauth/authorize...` URL.

 - 1. Directly visit the **vscode.dev URL** from a web browser.

   ![visit vscode.dev URL on a web browser](./images/part-4/visit-vscode-url-in-browser.gif)